kescob0825/TaidX/Deliverable1.md

 > 1. US1 window closes when the "x" is pressed without the process continuing.
 > 2. US2 Splash screen has been changed.
 > 3. US3 window now minimizes to the taskbar without disappearing.
-> 4. US4 resolved translation issues succcesfully.
+> 4. US4 resolved translation issues successfully.
 > 5. US5 Look and feel was deleted from preferences and added to top menu as "Theme"
 > 6. US6 UI has been overhauled.
 Useless classes were deleted.
 > 7. US7 Left side icons reflect functionality.
 > 8. US8 UML document drafted for most important classes.
 > 9. US9 All deprecation warnings fixed.
 A few xLint warnings still appear due to old libraries used with old gradle build.
 > 10. US28 Api implemented that pulls all data for the US's and prints to the console.
 Need to build UI to display information
-> 11. US34 Authenicate and TaigaLoginDialog classes implemented and operational.
+> 11. US34 Authenticate and TaigaLoginDialog classes implemented and operational.
 > 12. US47 use a singleton object to pass into UI components.
 Same instance used program wide.
-> 13. US50 upon signout auth and refresh tokens assigned to NULL.
+> 13. US50 upon sign-out auth and refresh tokens assigned to NULL.

 - **If not, what went wrong?**
     > All tasks and accompanying US's were completed from the sprint backlog.